babelouest/ulfius/API.md

 This function will be called over and over in loop as long as the client has the connection opened.

 If you want to close the stream from the server side, return `U_STREAM_END` in the `stream_callback` function.
-If a problem occured, you can close the connection with a `U_STREAM_ERROR` return value.
+If a problem occurred, you can close the connection with a `U_STREAM_ERROR` return value.

 While the `stream_callback_free` function is as simple as: